-Energy consumption in NiueThe most important measure in the energy balance of Niue is the total consumption of
+Energy consumption in NiueThe most important figure in the energy balance of Niue is the total consumption of

 2.79 million kWhof electric energy per year.
 Per capita this is an average of 1,395 kWh.

-Niue can provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is 3 m kWh, also 108% of own requirements.
-The rest of the self-produced energy is either exported into other countries or unused.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Niue can completely be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is three m kWh, also 108 percent of own requirements.
+The rest of the domestically produced energy is either exported into other countries or unused.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Niue